Training Your Puppy or Dog

 - use praising or positive reinforcements when he or she heads in the right direction

 If your dog is pulling on the leash, make sure you don’t reciprocate and try to pull him or her back to you.
-Instead, one option is to kneel down to his level and maintain a happy tone to bring him back to you.
+Instead, one option is to stop, kneel down to his level and maintain a happy tone to bring him back to you.
+We actually practised heel and loose leash walking inside the house using a wooden spoon and peanut butter with Kilo as he was a shocking puller.

 3. Basic Obedience, Tone, and Commands